(Or How I Learned to Embrace the Dark Side)

 by Melinda M. Snodgrass

-Confession time — I play games.
+Confession time — I play games like w88.com.
 In particular role playing games — and now that my RPG days seem to be sadly behind me (sniff) I have segued into playing video games.
 I love to play video games.
 For those of you who may not suffer from this particular obsession I am one of those people who played until 3:00 a.m. the first time I played through Dragon Age: Origins.
 The best video games have a strong narrative drive and you can make choices for your character, and those moral or immoral choices impact the outcome the game.
 They games are even designed to tell you if you are falling to the dark side or embracing the light.
 You can be a paragon or a rogue.
 A Jedi or a Sith.

 I have always picked the paragon side of the equation.